 Leighanne Eachus first knew something was wrong when her pain progressively got worse during gymnastics training.
 She began with simple home treatment of ice and rest, but that didn’t ease the pain.
-So she traveled from her home in Mullica Hill, N.J., to Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., for a consultation with one of the pediatric sports medicine specialists at the Center for Sports Medicine.
+So she traveled from her home in Mullica Hill, N.J., to Nemours Children’s Hospital, Delaware in Wilmington, Del., for a consultation with one of the pediatric sports medicine specialists at the Center for Sports Medicine.

-Leighanne’s greatest fear was realized when a bone scan confirmed that she had a stress fracture in her spine.
+A bone scan confirmed that Leighanne had a stress fracture in her spine.
 The worst part, she says: Learning that she wasn’t going to be able to compete in gymnastics that season, even though the season had just begun.

 Helping Leighanne Heal